Signatures of Majorana Fermions in Topological Insulator Josephson Junction Devices

 In Ref.~\onlinecite{fk08} it was shown that a Josephson junction on the surface of a topological insulator exhibits a gapless Majorana mode when the phase difference is equal to $\pi$.
 At that point, there is a single, one-dimensional Majorana mode that is transmitted perfectly along the length of the junction.
 For $\varphi$ different from $\pi$, a gap opens in that mode.
 In the following we consider the low energy limit for phase difference close to $\pi$, so that the transmission across the junction is dominated by the single gapless Majorana mode, which can be described by a simple one-dimensional model.
 As indicated in Fig. \ref{Fig1b}, this mode couples to a single Majorana mode in the contacts inside and outside the ring.
 In general, the contacts will involve many additional channels, so it is necessary to introduce a general scattering matrix that relates the incident channels and the transmitted channel.

-We will begin with a discussion of the one-dimensional transmission problem in \ref{sec:1dmodel} and in \ref{sec:nchannelscattering} we introduce the general scattering matrix, from which we compute the current and noise as functions of the phase difference $\varphi$, temperature $T$ and the voltages $V_{1,2}$ on the inner and outer contacts relative to the grounded superconductor.
+We begin with a discussion of the one-dimensional transmission problem for the singular channel in \ref{sec:1dmodel} and in \ref{sec:nchannelscattering} we introduce the general scattering matrix, from which we compute the current and noise as functions of the phase difference $\varphi$, temperature $T$ and the voltages $V^{1,2}$ on the inner and outer contacts relative to the grounded superconductor.